The Car Doctors of the Antelope Valley Advice on What to Pour into Your Vehicle

 Your friendly and knowledgeable The Car Doctors of the Antelope Valley technicians probably aren't great dancers, but they can offer you some great auto advice on how to keep your engine properly choreographed.
 Don't hesitate to consult them about replacing your timing belt or any other car care concerns you may have.

-Lancaster Drivers: What Is the Risk of High Oil Change Intervals?
+Oregon Drivers: What Is the Risk of High Oil Change Intervals?

 Mar 07, 2016

-Lancaster residents may have heard that vehicles don't need their oil changed as often as they used to.
+Oregon residents may have heard that vehicles don't need their oil changed as often as they used to.
 That's true.
 But it's not the whole story.

 Owing to improved engine technology and higher oil quality, most newer vehicles can go longer between oil changes than their older counterparts.

 Oil lubricates a vehicle's engine, which protects it from friction damage.
 Over time the oil can collect dirt and contaminants that inhibit its performance.
-But dirty oil isn't the only problem for Lancaster residents.
+But dirty oil isn't the only problem for Oregon residents.
 What you really want to avoid is called oil sludge.

 Oil sludge is caused by moisture in the oil and by hot spots in your engine that burn off oil.
 This sludge is a gooey gel that can clog engine passageways, which can block lubricants from reaching vital engine parts.
 The result can be engine wear or even engine failure.

 Sludge forms rapidly in an engine that is driven under what are termed “severe conditions.”
 A vehicle's owner's manual includes recommendations for oil change intervals under both normal and severe conditions.
-Severe conditions include towing a trailer, driving in polluted or dusty California conditions, hauling heavy loads or using a car top carrier.
-Also, extremes in climate such as very hot or very cold temperatures constitute severe conditions for Lancaster drivers.
+Severe conditions include towing a trailer, driving in polluted or dusty conditions, hauling heavy loads or using a car top carrier.
+Also, extremes in climate such as very hot or very cold temperatures constitute severe conditions for vehicles.

 When a vehicle only makes trips under four miles/six kilometers, or under 10 miles/16 kilometers in freezing conditions, the engine doesn't get warm enough for condensation in the oil to evaporate.
 The result?
 You get oil sludge build-up.
 If your driving patterns are the same as any of the conditions that count as severe, you should be changing your oil more frequently under the severe conditions schedule.

 Also, if your vehicle uses conventional oil, but you have some of those severe driving habits we talked about, you can switch to a premium-grade oil to give your vehicle extra protection.
 The answer to why we change our oil is fairly simple: to protect our engines and make our vehicles last longer and run better.
-But the answer to how often to change our oil is more complex: it depends on our vehicle, our driving habits, where we live in California and what kind of oil we use.
+But the answer to how often to change our oil is more complex: it depends on our vehicle, our driving habits, where we live and what kind of oil we use.